Phase 1 — Deploy Elastic Security Infrastructure

 Step 14: Get the Kibana Verification Code

-• Got the verification code to confirm server identify and to complete the enrollment process
+• Get the verification code to confirm server identity and complete the enrollment process

 • sudo /usr/share/kibana/bin/kibana-verification-code